cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/linux-admin.md

 weight: 80
 ---

-Work in progress

 ## Patching

-Tenants are strongly encouraged to regularly patch machines and must update anything when asked by the JASMIN or STFC Cloud teams.
+Tenants are strongly encouraged to regularly patch machines and must update anything when asked by the JASMIN or STFC Cloud teams, and abide by the patching policy.

+{{<alert type="info">}}

+### Patching Policy

+We expect tenants to react in a timely manner to any security vulnerabilities.
+This means critical vulnerabilities are patched within 7 days, and high vulnerabilities are patched within 14 days.
+This is following UKRI security policy.
+Failure to comply may result in tenancy access being revoked and machines powered down.
+{{</alert>}}

 ## Server hardening